dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

     The procedure to install the Intermediate SSL certificates depends on the web server and the environment where you install the certificate.

     For instance, Apache requires you to bundle the intermediate SSL certificates and assign the location of the bundle to the `SSLCertificateChainFile` configuration.
-Conversely, Nginx requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.
+Conversely, NGINX requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.

     Follow the documentation of your web server to determine how to properly install your domain certificate and intermediate certificates.